• Home

 Emily Westerholm, M.S., RMHCI Founder and Executive Director

+Human services professional with two decades of direct service and program coordination experience.
+She has specialized education in substance use disorders and mental health counseling.
 Emily has worked with individuals in the following settings: prisons and jails, outpatient mental health, crisis services, street outreach, and community clinics.
 Emily is an advocate of trauma-informed treatment, focuses on cultural empowerment, and uses a compassionate strengths-based approach.
-In her free time Emily likes to hoard plants and spend time with her family.
+In her free time Emily likes to hoard plants, cook, and spend time with her family.

 Jakacia Phipps, M.S.
 Director of Participant Engagement